 - Spend equal time trotting in both directions and do not lunge or ride in small circles or tight turns.

-- At the end of the month, if the horse is progressing well, you can add poles and rails and small inclines.
+- If the horse is progressing well at the end of the month, you can add poles and rails and slight inclines.

 If at any point his gait feels irregular, stop immediately and consult your vet.

 As always, ice or cold hose your horse’s legs after work.

 Once the vet has cleared your horse, you can start cantering.